Limych/ha-narodmon/README.md

   Minimum time interval between updates.
 Supported formats: `scan_interval: 'HH:MM:SS'`, `scan_interval: 'HH:MM'` and Time period dictionary.

 > **_Note_**:\
+> Since the service has data update limits, if you configure several sensors, the actual data update period may be proportionally longer than the one specified in this field.
+>
-> Updates more than once a minute are prohibited by Narodmon.ru and can lead to permanent blocking of your project.
+> Updates more than once a minute are prohibited by Narodmon.ru and can lead to permanent blocking of your account.

 **sensors**:\
   _(list) (Optional) (Default value: all listed here sensor types)_\